March Madness: NCAA Tournaments canceled due to coronavirus

 The NCAA canceled championships in every spring sport, which include hockey, baseball and lacrosse.

-The stunning end to the major college basketball season came about four hours after a frantic morning when conference tournaments around the country came to a sudden stop.
-Moments away from tipoff at some arenas, and minutes apart, each Power Five conference – the Atlantic Coast, Big Ten, Big 12, Pac-12 and Southeastern conferences – canceled its remaining games.
+The stunning end to the basketball season came about four hours after a frantic morning when conference tournaments around the country came to a sudden halt.
+Moments away from tipoff at some arenas, and minutes apart, each Power Five conference canceled its remaining games.

 At Madison Square Garden in New York, the Big East game between Creighton and St. John’s did start, but at halftime the conference called off that game and all the rest.
 Turns out that was the last Division I basketball to be played this season.